Yaakov Ben Zion Mendelson: Relatives

 Mendelson's son Harry and his descendants reverted to the original family surname of Morein, though other family members continued to use Mendelson.
 Harry Morein was a founder of the Young Israel of Newark, and an early advocate to change New Jersey's Sunday blue laws, forbidding commerce on Sunday.

 Today, he has many descendants involved in communal life at the national and local levels, including kashruth administration at the Orthodox Union and the Fairfield, Connecticut kosher supervision agency (grandson and namesake Yaakov Mendelson), and the teaching faculty of Yeshiva University's Manhattan Talmudical Academy High School (great-grandson Boruch Pesach Mendelson), and cantorial leadership (see below).

 He arranged for a cousin, Rabbi Dovid Menachem Morein, to come to Gateshead as the town's first Melamed.
 Morein's son Wolf was rabbi of the North London Shul, while his daughter Bluma married Rabbi Gedalia Schneider, Rosh Yeshiva of London's Yeshiva Toras Emes ("Schneider's Yeshiva").
 It was the only Yeshiva in London of the classic Lithuanian mold, and many of its top students moved on to Gateshead, Bluma's hometown, to become early members of the Gateshead kollel in the 1940s.

 Mendelson's son, Cantor Nechemya "Chemmy" (Nathan) Mendelson was a founding member and president (1951-1954) of the Cantors Assembly.
 He served as Chazzan of Montreal's Congregation Shaar Hashomayim from 1938 to 1973.
 Nathan's son, David Mendelson, continued as an assistant cantor at the synagogue for many years.

-Two grandchildren, brothers Jacob "Jackie" Mendelson and Solomon, or Sol, "Tucky" Mendelson are have been presidents of the Cantors Assembly.
+Two grandchildren, brothers Jacob "Jackie" Mendelson and Solomon, or Sol, "Tucky" Mendelson have been presidents of the Cantors Assembly.
 Sol served in 1987-1989, while Jackie served in 2003-2004.
 Sol had multiple additional roles in the organization, including Programming Chair, Journal Editorial Board member, journal article author.
 He led many events on behalf of the Assembly, including: